-COVID-19 had a limited impact on the financial results of a.s.r. health supplementary in 2021.
+COVID-19 had no impact on the financial results of a.s.r. health supplementary in 2022.

 A.3 Investment performance

 a.s.r. health supplementary's investment policy is aimed at striking a balance between generating returns and preventing risks.
 Protecting the solvency position is an important factor in this context.